 As described in Article 134 (1), tangible assets within the meaning of Article 4(10) of Directive 86/635/EEC shall be assigned a risk weight of 100%.
-As at 31 December 2019, the Company had €16 thousand of exposure to furniture, fixtures, office equipment and computer hardware.
+As at 31 December 2020, the Company had €27 thousand of exposure to furniture, fixtures, office equipment and computer hardware.
 Risk weight of 100% has been assigned to the above exposures.

 As described in Article 134 (2), prepayments and accrued income for which an institution is unable to determine the counterparty in accordance to Directive 86/635/EEC, shall be assigned a risk weight of 100%.
-As at 31 December 2019, the Company had €128 thousand of exposure to prepayments and other accounts receivable.
-Risk weight of 100% has been assigned to the above exposures.
+As at 31 December 2020, the Company had no exposures to prepayments and other accounts receivable.